feponiel/kodi/README.md

 ```
-Project in development!
-Please wait for the first release :P
+Project in development, please wait for the first release.
 ```